BA (Hons)

 Financial Accounting 30 Credits

 This module aims to develop the fundamental concepts and practices of financial accounting and the application of this knowledge to different forms of business organisations.
-With a focus on using the IASB’s Conceptual Framework and accounting for transactions and events from first principles, students will develop their conceptual understanding of accounting, their knowledge of the main accounting terminology and their awareness of the nature and purpose of financial reporting.
-They will acquire the techniques of double entry accounting and how to apply its principles in recording transactions, adjusting financial records and preparing non-complex financial statements.
+With a focus on using the IASB’s Conceptual Framework and accounting for transactions and events from first principles, you will develop your conceptual understanding of accounting, your knowledge of the main accounting terminology and your awareness of the nature and purpose of financial reporting.
+You will acquire the techniques of double entry accounting and how to apply its principles in recording transactions, adjusting financial records and preparing non-complex financial statements.

 Management Accounting 30 Credits